Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 computes the list of mean response values at the points in `x1` for a parameter list `b`.
-Using these definitions, which are contained in the file `puromycin.lsp` in the `Data` folder of the distribution disk, we can construct a nonlinear regression model using the `nreg-model` function.
+Using these definitions, which are contained in the file `puromycin.lisp` in the **data** folder of the LISP-STAT system folder, we can construct a nonlinear regression model using the `nreg-model` function.

 First we need initial estimates for the two model parameters.
 Examining